spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Density

 ## Dimension
-A physical measurement of a property of something.
+A physical measurement of a property of an object.
 ## Distortion

 ## Distribution